Suifengyuan78/GenAI-Analyzes-Financial-Documents/README.md

 # Financial Data Analysis for GFC AI Chatbot Project
-Developing an AI powered chatbot that analyzes financial documents extract and analyze key financial data from client 10-K and 10-Q documents.
+Developing an AI powered chatbot that analyzes financial documents extract and analyze key financial data from client 10-K documents.
 Develop an AI-powered financial chatbot capable of interpreting data and delivering insights in an interactive, user-friendly manner.
 ## Specific project requirements and outcomes

 - Efficiency: The solution must significantly reduce the time taken to analyze financial documents compared to traditional methods.